 • Strong investment in tourism assets, such as Adelaide Oval, the Adelaide Convention Centre and a hotels building boom has supported a revitalization of Adelaide.

-Domestic tourism expenditure also benefited from these stimulus factors and grew strongly, up 10%, with a strong recovery to local intrastate markets as well as continued growth in expenditure from interstate visitors.
+Domestic interstate tourism expenditure also benefited from these stimulus factors and grew strongly, up 2.7%, with a strong recovery to local intrastate day trips, up 2.4%.

 The South Australian Tourism Plan 2020 (the Plan), published in 2014, sets out waypoints to achieve the $8.0 billion target by December 2020.
 The Plan is available from the South Australian Tourism Commission website, www.tourism.sa.gov.au.